-NYC mayoral primary polls close, setting up potentially long wait for final results
+Yang concedes NYC mayoral race as primary polls close

 NYC MAYORAL PRIMARY: VOTERS HEAD TO POLLS AMID SURGING CRIME, RACIAL RANCOR

-Top contenders included Andrew Yang, the tech entrepreneur best known for seeking the Democratic Party’s presidential nomination in 2020, and Kathryn Garcia, the former New York City sanitation commissioner.
+Top contenders included Yang, the tech entrepreneur best known for seeking the Democratic Party’s presidential nomination in 2020, and Kathryn Garcia, the former New York City sanitation commissioner.
 Maya Wiley, a prominent civil rights attorney, drew support from progressives, including Rep. Alexandria Ocasio-Cortez ahead of the vote.

 Other notable Democratic candidates included City Comptroller Scott Stringer, former U.S. Secretary of Housing and Urban Development Shaun Donovan, former Citigroup executive Ray McGuire and nonprofit executive Dianne Morales.